-IMAGE: MONIKA KOZUB (UNSPLASH) "DO WORK THAT MATTERS.
-VALE LA PENA." - Gloria Anzaldúa Early Childhood Education at TC APPLYING TO OUR PROGRAM CHECK THE ADMISSIONS REQUIREMENTS WEBPAGE Click here to visit the Teachers College admissions page and find out what is required to apply to either of the M.A. tracks.
-APPLICATION DEADLINE Complete the Teachers College Application by January 15th, which is the priority deadline for those seeking scholarships.
+PROGRAM START DATES Complete the Teachers College Application by January 15th, which is the priority deadline for those seeking scholarships.
 The final application deadline is April 15th.
-PROGRAM START DATES Our programs admit students only in the summer and fall. 🖉 PROGRAM CODES Please note one of the following program codes on the application: - ECED-INITIAL (Early Childhood Initial Cert [Birth to 2nd grade]) - ECSE-INEX (Early Childhood Initial Cert with Bilingual Extension) - ECSE-DUAL (Early Childhood Dual Cert [Birth to 2nd grade]) - ECSE-DUEX (Early Childhood Dual Cert with Bilingual Extension) Early Childhood Education at TC APPLICATION CHECKLIST BE SURE TO CHECK THE TC ADMISSIONS WEBSITE FOR SPECIFIC INFORMATION A BACCALAUREATE DEGREE IS REQUIRED FOR CONSIDERATION Teachers College is a graduate institution.
+Our programs admit students only in the summer and fall.

+PROGRAM CODES Please note one of the following program codes on the application: - ECED-INITIAL (Early Childhood Initial Cert [Birth to 2nd grade]) - ECSE-INEX (Early Childhood Initial Cert with Bilingual Extension) - ECSE-DUAL (Early Childhood Dual Cert [Birth to 2nd grade]) - ECSE-DUEX (Early Childhood Dual Cert with Bilingual Extension) Early Childhood Education at TC APPLICATION CHECKLIST \\\

+A BACCALAURE ATE DEGREE IS REQUIRED FOR CONSIDERATION

+Teachers College is a graduate institution.
 All applicants must have a conferred baccalaureate degree before matriculating at Teachers College.
-In order to be considered for admission to a degree program: - Applicants from the U.S. are required to hold, or be in the process of obtaining, a 120credit baccalaureate degree from a regionally accredited institution as recognized by the U.S. Department of Education. - International applicants must hold, or be in the process of obtaining, the equivalent of a 120-credit U.S. baccalaureate degree. 🔿 résumé STATEMENT OF PURPOSE - TWO LETTERS OF RECOMMENDATION - TRANSCRIPT(S) FROM PREVIOUS HIGHER EDUCATIONAL INSTITUTIONS -) GRE IS OPTIONAL PROGRAM INFORMATION
+In order to be considered for admission to a degree program:

+- Applicants from the U.S. are required to hold, or be in the process of obtaining, a 120-credit baccalaureate degree from a regionally accredited institution as recognized by the U.S. Department of Education.

+- International applicants must hold, or be in the process of obtaining, the equivalent of a 120-credit U.S. baccalaureate degree.

+- RÉSUMÉ

+- STATEMENT OF PURPOSE

+- TWO LETTERS OF RECOMMENDATION

+- TRANSCRIPT(S) FROM PREVIOUS

+HIGHER EDUCATIONAL INSTITUTIONS

+- GRE IS OPTIONAL

+PROGRAM INFORMATION